LienM/recpack/doc/source/guides.create_algorithm.rst

 - ``_check_fit_complete`` performs an additional check of the dimensions of the embeddings.
 - ``_check_prediction`` makes sure predictions were made for all nonzero users.
 - ``fit(X, validation_data)`` performs a number of training epochs, each followed by an evaluation step on the full dataset.
   Unlike the other base classes, it now takes an additional ``validation_data`` argument to perform this evaluation step.
 - ``save`` saves the current PyTorch model to disk.
 - ``load`` loads a PyTorch model from file.
 - ``filename`` generates a unique filename for the current best model.
 - ``_transform_predict_input`` transforms the input matrix to a ``csr_matrix`` by default.
 - ``_transform_fit_input`` transforms the input matrices to a ``csr_matrix`` by default.
--  ``_evaluate`` performs one evaluation step, which consists of making predictions . for the validation data and subsequently updating the stopping criterion.
+- ``_evaluate`` performs one evaluation step, which consists of making predictions. for the validation data and subsequently updating the stopping criterion.
 - ``_load_best`` loads the best model encountered during training as the final model used to make predictions.
 - ``_save_best`` saves the best model encountered during training to a temporary file.

 Which leaves ``__init__``, ``_init_model``, ``_train_epoch``, ``my_loss`` and ``_batch_predict``
-for you to implement, as well as the actual PyTorch nn.Module that is your PyTorch model.
+to be implemented, as well as the actual PyTorch ``nn.Module`` that is the PyTorch model.

 MFModule
 """"""""